spatialos/gdk-for-unity/docs/content/glossary.md

 ----
 ## Glossary

->This glossary **only** contains the concepts you need to understand in order to use the SpatialOS GDK for Unity.
-See the [core concepts](https://docs.improbable.io/reference/latest/shared/concepts/spatialos) and [glossary](https://docs.improbable.io/reference/13.2/shared/glossary) sections of the SpatialOS documentation for a full glossary of generic terms related to SpatialOS.
+>**Note:** This glossary **only** contains the concepts you need to understand in order to use the SpatialOS GDK for Unity.
+See the [core concepts](https://docs.improbable.io/reference/latest/shared/concepts/spatialos) and [glossary](https://docs.improbable.io/reference/13.2/shared/glossary) sections of the SpatialOS documentation for a full glossary of generic SpatialOS concepts.

+>**Note:** There are many concepts in this glossary that mean different things in different contexts.
+When semantically overloaded words or phrases are unavoidable, we explicity prefix them to avoid confusion. [.NET assemblies](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/assemblies-in-the-common-language-runtime) and [SpatialOS assemblies](#spatialos-assembly) are an example of this.

 ### SpatialOS Project